 - Supreme Court states that wage segregation by Appropriate Government is not allowed

-In Hindustan Sanitary Ware Vs. State of Haryana 2019 LLR 399, a Minimum wage Notification dt.21/10/2015 was challenged among other things on the following grounds:- There shall not be any segregation of the minimum rates of wages into components in the form of allowances by the employer.
+In Hindustan Sanitary Ware Vs. State of Haryana 2019 LLR 399, a Minimum wage Notification dt.21/10/2015 was challenged among other things on the following grounds:

-In RPFC(II) West Bengal vs. Vivekanda Vidyamandir & Ors.
+- Supreme Court’s Judgment on the Provident Fund Case in relation to Allowances In RPFC(II) West Bengal vs. Vivekanda Vidyamandir & Ors.
 2019 LLR 339, several questions arose as to what allowances must be considered for the purpose of computing wage for the purpose of payment of PF contribution.The matter was taken to the Supreme Court of India when Calcutta High Court upheld the contentions of the Employers that special allowances do not form a part of Basic Wages.
 The companies were paying varied allowances like conveyance, special allowance and incentives, on which no PF was being remitted.
 In light of the Judgment, managements will now have to pay PF on all the components of the salary/wages up to the limit of Rs.15,000/- except HRA or restructure salary components.
 The Civil Appeal(No.3965-3966/2013) preferred by Surya Roshni was dismissed on 28/08/2019. labour and employment law

 Disclaimer: This content is meant for informational purposes only and does not constitute a legal opinion of any kind.
 This content is not designed to be used as legal advice and is provided on an as is basis and comes with no guarantees or warranties.
 All links provided herein are to external sources and are not owned, operated or managed by BCP Associates and may be opened at the sole risk of the viewer.
 BCP Associates neither warrants nor indemnifies its viewers against any loss or damage that may occur as a result of any action taken based on the information provided in this document.